jupyter/docker-stacks/docs/index.rst

 CPU Architectures
 -----------------

-All published containers support amd64 (x86_64) and aarch64 (except for tensorflow-notebook, which only supports amd64).
+All published containers support amd64 (x86_64) and aarch64, except for datascience and tensorflow, which only support amd64 for now.

 Caveats for arm64 images
 ^^^^^^^^^^^^^^^^^^^^^^^^